SafeHome.org may receive compensation from some providers listed on this page. Learn More

 | Outdoor Camera With Night Vision | Not Included | Not Included | 1 |

-Keep in mind that Brinks tailors packages to each customer, but these packages above give you a solid sense of how Brinks structures its tiers and what you might expect at each price point.
-Always confirm the latest pricing and availability directly with a Brinks representative, as offers can change.
+These tiers give a solid sense of how Brinks structures its packages and what to expect at each price point.
+That said, since every configuration is tailored to the individual customer, your actual quote may look a bit different.
+It’s worth confirming current pricing and availability directly with a Brinks representative, since offers can shift.

-Brinks has a fully customizable model, so when you connect with a representative, you can handpick the equipment you need.
-That includes security cameras, sensors, smart locks, and thermostats.
-Brinks also offers a zero-percent APR financing option to help spread out the cost.
+Brinks runs on a fully customizable model, so working with a rep means handpicking exactly what you need, including security cameras, sensors, smart locks, and thermostats.
+A zero-percent APR financing option is also available to help spread out the cost.

 FYI: Brinks Home Security offers a 30-day, money-back guarantee, and a two-year warranty on equipment.3

-Once your Brinks devices are in place, you can begin exploring the equipment and monitoring service.
-Brinks sources much of its equipment from established manufacturers, so the devices themselves are high-quality and dependable.
-They also seem to communicate well with one another and the hub of the system.
+Once the devices are in place, the focus shifts to the equipment and monitoring service itself.
+Brinks sources much of its hardware from established manufacturers, so the devices feel high-quality and dependable, and they communicate well with each other and the central hub.

 SafeHome.org Editor Andrew Garcia evaluating the Brinks IQ 2.0 Control Panel